Kodular/Documentation/docs/components/storage/tiny-db.md

 TinyDB is a non-visible component that stores data for an app.

- Apps created with App Inventor are initialized each time they run: If an app sets the value of a variable and the user then quits the app, the value of that variable will not be remembered the next time the app is run.
+ Apps created with Kodular are initialized each time they run: If an app sets the value of a variable and the user then quits the app, the value of that variable will not be remembered the next time the app is run.
 In contrast, TinyDB is a _ persistent _ data store for the app, that is, the data stored there will be available each time the app is run.
 An example might be a game that saves the high score and retrieves it each time the game is played. <!--<p-->

  Data items are strings stored under _tags_ .
 To store a data item, you specify the tag it should be stored under.
 Subsequently, you can retrieve the data that was stored under a given tag.